dream-lab/XFBench/README.md

 **Estimated Time:** 80 mins

 Lastly, we reproduce the scaling behaviors of the CSPs as described in § V-E, where we claim that *AWS is very stable and extremely good at scaling, while Azure exhibits poor scaling and becomes unstable at high rps load*.
 The script below executes a growing step workload (RPS increases exponentially from 1–128) on the PageRank singleton workflow.
 The results are shown in Fig. 10 of the paper, and reproduced under `plots/growing_step_timelines/` after the script finishes.
-The violin plot from Fig. ~8(b) of the paper will be reproduced under plots/growing_step_violin.pdf.
+The box plot from Fig. ~8(b) of the paper will be reproduced under plots/growing_step_box.pdf.

 ```